clearlinux/clear-linux-documentation/source/get-started/bootable-usb.rst

    .. note::

       For other image tools, verify the `Volume label` is set to :guilabel:`CLR_ISO` **Do not change the label as installer relies on it.**

 #.
+In the dialog, navigate to where the |CL| ISO image was downloaded and select it.

+#.
 Click the :guilabel:`START` button.
 See Figure 2.